-Economic Justice participants will focus service and learning efforts on various anti-poverty initiatives in the Portland area.
-Each day we will engage in 2-4 service and/or learning activities.
-Potential projects include: visiting with low wealth and houseless guests in Operation Nightwatch's hospitality center; tending to community gardens that provide fresh vegetables to low income families; and meeting with local housing justice activists.
+Economic Justice participants will connect with Portlanders addressing economic inequality through direct service and advocacy.
+Each day we will engage in 2-4 service and/or learning activities as well as enjoy getting to know Portland and each other.
+Potential projects include: visiting with low wealth and houseless guests in Operation Nightwatch's hospitality center; tending to community gardens that provide fresh vegetables to low income families; serving food to those living in food deserts; and meeting with local housing justice activists.
 We hope this trip challenge our ways of thinking about socio-economic class while making new friends.